 Pins or sod staples work well but do damage the edges of your row cover and can actually be pulled out of the ground during high winds.
 They also can rust if not made from stainless or galvanized steel.
 Plastic ones are available but they won’t be as durable as metal ones.

-Rocks if you have them cost nothing and are heavy enough to keep the cover in place during high winds.
+Rocks cost nothing if you have them on hand and are heavy enough to keep the cover in place during high winds.
 They do take up some space inside your bed, so you need to be extra careful of their placement so that they don’t crush any plants.
 Also rocks should be round and smooth so that they don’t damage the cover.

 Lumber works best on the edges of the cover.
-It is easier to remove than the other two options when you need to check on your crops, water them or do some weeding.
+It’s easier to remove than the other two options when you need to check on your crops, water them or do some weeding.
+Avoid pressure treated lumber as it will be close to your food crops.

 Best time to install (and when to remove)

-You want your row cover to be most effective in terms of warming up the soil and surrounding air so that you can plant earlier in the spring.
-Therefore it is a good idea to put up the row cover after you prepare your beds but at least a few days if not a full week before you transplant your seedlings or direct seed.
+You want your row cover to be in place early to warm up the soil and the surrounding air so that you can plant earlier in the spring.
+Therefore it’s a good idea to put up the row cover after you prepare your beds but at least a few days if not a full week before you transplant your seedlings or direct seed.

 This way the sun will have a chance to warm up the soil and your transplants will have less of a shock when they leave the warmer, pleasanter confines of your seeding area.
 You can check the soil temperature with a soil thermometer or just put your finger in to see if the soil has warmed up enough.

-Row cover doesn’t take much time to install, especially if you leave the supports in all year and just remove the cover for preparing the soil, transplanting/seeding and pollination.
+Row cover doesn’t take much time to install, especially if you leave the supports in all year and just remove the cover for preparing the soil, transplanting/seeding, pollination and storing when not needed.

-Of course if this is the first time you are using row cover then you will need to install supports.
+Of course if this is the first time you’re using row cover then you’ll need to install supports.

-Installing the supports is usually the more time-consuming part.
-It depends however on what you are using.
+Installing the supports is usually the most time-consuming part.
+It depends however on what you’re using.
 The critical point here is to use enough supports.

-I usually try and put a support every foot or 30cm.
+I usually try and put a support every foot (30cm).
 It requires you to have enough supports on hand of course.
 And you might find too many supports will get in the way of doing weeding, watering or other maintenance around your crops.

-You can simply push the supports into the ground like I do if you are using steel hoops.
+You can simply push the supports into the ground like I do if you’re using steel hoops.
 You can try and do the same if using PVC pipe but it can be a bit more difficult (see next paragraph for a better way.)
-Try to insert the supports at least 6 inches or 15cm, more being better to secure them well.
+Try to insert the supports at least 6 inches (15cm), more being better to secure them well.

 For a more permanent and sturdier support, you can also attached short lengths of appropriate sized PVC pipe to the inside of your raised garden beds (another advantage of raised beds vs. planting directly in the ground).
 Alternatively if using PVC supports, pound in a short piece of rebar that the PVC supports can fit over.

 Wood frames are the easiest to install, but keep in mind that these can become airborne during heavy winds, especially if the wind finds it’s way underneath the cover.
-Elaborate hinged covers can be constructed that simply pivot up and out of the way for maintaining plants and to vent the bed if you are using raised beds.
+Elaborate hinged covers can be constructed that attach to your raised beds and simply pivot up and out of the way for maintaining plants and to vent the bed.

 Some gardeners also add a ridge pole that ties together all of the individual supports.
 The ridge pole can be of the same material.
 Use bailing wire or string to tie everything together.
 For PVC pipe you can instead use T and + shaped connectors to create a more sturdy support structure.